ujaehrig/oauth2/topics/permissions/PITCHME.md

 - Spring Security specific
 - Defined on OAuth Client and User
-- Client Authorities *only* used for client gtant-type
+- Client Authorities *only* used for client grant-type
 - User authorities overwrite Client Authorities

 @ulend